-SPRINGFIELD - You could almost hear the school bells ringing at Baystate Medical Center today, where employees gathered to present Springfield Public School principals with over 130 large plastic storage bins of school supplies, the culmination of the hospital’s annual “Adopt a Classroom” initiative.
+You could almost hear the school bells ringing at Baystate Medical Center, where employees gathered to present Springfield Public School principals with more than 130 large plastic storage bins of school supplies, the culmination of the hospital’s annual “Adopt a Classroom” initiative.

-The much-needed supplies – including colored markers, folders, spiral notebooks, glue sticks, Post-it Notes, disinfectant wipes, crayons and more – will benefit children attending Springfield schools such as the Brightwood, Margaret C. Ells, and Milton Bradley schools, as well as Lincoln Elementary, adjacent to the hospital on Chestnut Street, and the German Gerena Community School on Birnie Avenue.
+The colored markers, folders, spiral notebooks, glue sticks, Post-it Notes, disinfectant wipes, and crayons donated will benefit children attending Springfield schools such as the Brightwood, Margaret C. Ells, and Milton Bradley schools, as well as Lincoln Elementary, adjacent to the hospital on Chestnut Street, and the German Gerena Community School on Birnie Avenue.

 "A thank-you is not enough.
 You don’t know how much you mean to us," Sharon Ralls, principal at Lincoln Elementary School, told employees attending the event.